The Carnival of the Animals:

 Commissioned by New York Piano Society

-at Carnegie Hall's Zankel Hall
+for Carnegie Hall

 Introduction and Lion's March